ssbc/bendy-butt-spec/README.md

 ## Details

-A message is encoded in [bencode] as an array of:
+A message is encoded in [bencode] and uses SSB binary field encodings ([SSB-BFE]) as an array of:

-- `author` a binary [SSB binary field encodings] encoded feed id
+- `author` a binary [SSB-BFE] encoded feed id
 - `sequence` a 32 bit integer starting at 1
-- `previous` a binary [SSB binary field encodings] encoded message id of the previous message on the feed.
+- `previous` a binary [SSB-BFE] encoded message id of the previous message on the feed.
 For the first message this must be zero bytes.
 - `time` an integer representing the UNIX epoch timestamp the message was created
-- `content` an encoded dictionary consisting of the data relevant to the message or a binary [SSB binary field encodings] encoded box2 message.
+- `content` an encoded dictionary consisting of the data relevant to the message or a binary [SSB-BFE] encoded box2 message.
-- `content signature` concatenation of the string 'metafeeds' encoded as bytes and the bytes of the `content` field signed using the private key of the sub feed, if content is encrypted this will also be encrypted as a binary [SSB binary field encodings] encoded box2 message
+- `content signature` concatenation of the string 'metafeeds' encoded as bytes and the bytes of the `content` field signed using the private key of the sub feed, if content is encrypted this will also be encrypted as a binary [SSB-BFE] encoded box2 message
 - `signature` the bytes of all the fields above concatenated and signed using the private key of the meta feed